mcranford13/Ps2Plus/README.md

-# Ps2Plus
-PS2 controller emulator designed for the PIC16F18876
+This project will contain the playstation controller emulator software a.k.a Ps2Plus.